Design plays a key role in creating attractive waterside places that will enhance and protect the waterway.

 Each waterside location needs to be considered individually, with no single design approach being appropriate in all locations.
 The following guiding principles should be taken into account so that, where appropriate, new waterside development should:

-These guiding principles are just a starting point in how we can work with others to ‘transform places and enrich lives’.
-They draw on the experience we have with our Property Development Team Joint Ventures; third party developers and in our role as statutory consultee, in championing sympathetic yet contemporary waterside development.
-Our video (coming soon) showcases how successful waterway neighbourhoods can be achieved.
+These guiding principles are just a starting point in how we can work with others to transform places and enrich lives.
+They draw on the experience we have with our Property Development Team Joint Ventures, third party developers and in our role as a statutory consultee, in championing sympathetic yet contemporary waterside development.
 We would encourage potential developers to undertake pre-application discussions with us and to include any waterway, towpath and environs within their application site.